lionelroy/lionelroy/README.md

 <h1>👋 Hi, I’m Stephane</h1>
-<p>Creative Full-Stack developer with a background in Building Automation Systems.
-Knowledgeable in DCS(Distributed Control Systems), HVAC, Control Systems, Gas Detection, CCTV, Access Control, Software/Hardware Applications, and Event Management Systems.</p>
+<p>Quality Assurance Specialist with a background in Building Automation Systems and passion for photography.</p>

-- 👀 I’m interested in UI Design, Quality Assurance Testing, Data Analysis, Automation, GIS, and Electrical Engineering.
+- 👀 I’m interested in UI Design, Quality Assurance, and Automation.
 - 🌱 I’m currently learning React, MySQL, and Python just to name a few.
-- 💞️ I’m looking to collaborate on software projects relating to Building Automation Systems, GIS Applications, AI, UI/UX/HMI, IoT, and Big-Data.

 <h3>Technologies:</h3>
  <ul>